-- 6.23 Policy 2 resists development proposals that would lead to residential units in addition to those that are allowed, in principle, on the piggery sites.
+- 6.23 Policy GAL/2 resists development proposals that would lead to residential units in addition to those that are allowed, in principle, on the piggery sites.
 This would apply to proposals that involve conversions from agricultural use to residential as well as proposals to provide dwellings to support a rural-based enterprise.
 As stated above in paragraph 6.15 it is necessary to manage the level of growth that can come forward within the plan period due on the one hand to the limited capacity of the single tracked unadopted roads and limited provision of community infrastructure and on the other hand due to the importance of retaining the special character of the Land Settlement. - 6.24 At the base date of 1983 (when the Estate was sold), the character of the buildings and spaces between them was largely homogenous.
 Much has changed since then and much development has been authorized for non-residential use (principally agricultural or live work, or uses originally defined as ancillary use).
 As at January 2016, six small holdings remain in commercial horticultural use in the NP area.
 Other properties along North Road have become nurseries or landscaping suppliers.
 Many other properties are used for the keeping of horses and other animals.
 To avoid unacceptable cumulative impacts and in order to ensure a consistent approach with regards to new residential development proposals, it is necessary to adopt an extremely cautious approach to other potential sources of additional residential dwellings in the NP area.
+In September 2017 outline planning permission was granted for eight dwellings on land adjacent to Strawberry Farm in the north-eastern part of the neighbourhood area.